zama-ai/tfhe-rs/tfhe/docs/fundamentals/debug.md

-# Debugging FHE Code
+# Debug

-Since tfhe-rs 0.5, [trivial ciphertexts](./trivial_ciphertext.md) have another application.
+Since tfhe-rs 0.5, [trivial ciphertexts](../fundamentals/trivial\_ciphertext.md) have another application.
 They can be used to allow debugging via a debugger or print statements as well as speeding-up execution time so that you won't have to spend minutes waiting for execution to progress.

 This can greatly improve the pace at which one develops FHE applications.

 {% hint style="warning" %}
 Keep in mind that trivial ciphertexts are not secure at all, thus an application released/deployed in production must never receive trivial ciphertext from a client.
 {% endhint %}

 ## Example

 To use this feature, simply call your circuits/functions with trivially encrypted values (made using `encrypt_trivial`) instead of real encryptions (made using `encrypt`)

 ```rust
 use tfhe::prelude::*;